Raja Bala: Envisioning a Better Future

-We’re proud of our Agents of Change in Xerox research centers across the world.
+We’re proud of our Agents of Change in Xerox research centres across the world.
 Here are some of their stories.

-See how some of the brightest minds on the planet gather at our worldwide research centers to improve the future of work.
+See how some of the brightest minds on the planet gather at our worldwide research centres to improve the future of work.
 Learn more